Atlantic Health System: Facilities

 Atlantic Medical Group is a physician-led and physician-governed organization with more than 1,000 doctors, nurse practitioners and physician assistants at over 300 locations throughout northern and central New Jersey and northeast Pennsylvania.

-Chilton Medical Center is a community hospital that offers personalized care and top programs for surgery, cancer and comprehensive wound healing.
-It received the Lifeline Bronze Receiving Quality Achievement Award from the American Heart Association.
-In addition, The Joint Commission recognized the medical center as a Primary Stroke Center.
+Chilton Medical Center is a community hospital that offers services including surgery, cancer and wound healing.

 Goryeb Children’s Hospital is a national and state-designated children’s hospital with more than 20 pediatric subspecialties located on the same campus as Morristown Medical Center.
 Goryeb Children's Hospital has more than 250 community pediatricians on staff and more than 100 board-certified pediatric specialists.
-The hospital is New Jersey’s leader in the treatment of pediatric cancer and houses a pediatric intensive care unit (PICU) with 15 inpatient beds.
+The hospital provides treatment of pediatric cancer and houses a pediatric intensive care unit (PICU) with 15 inpatient beds.
 It was named the top Pediatric Emergency Care provider and Best Children's Hospital by the Women's Choice Awards.

 Hackettstown Medical Center is a community hospital that has been providing health care to Warren, Sussex and Morris Counties in New Jersey since 1973.
-The medical center maintains several designations, including Primary Stroke Center from both the New Jersey Department of Health and Senior Services and The Joint Commission’s advanced certification program; accreditations from the American College of Radiology for mammography, nuclear medicine and ultrasound; sleep disorder center accreditation from the American Academy of Sleep Medicine; and Quality of Care recognition for its cardiopulmonary department from the American Association for Respiratory Care.
+The medical center maintains several designations, including Primary Stroke Center from both the New Jersey Department of Health and Senior Services and The Joint Commission’s advanced certification program; accreditations from the American College of Radiology for mammography, nuclear medicine, and ultrasound; sleep disorder center accreditation from the American Academy of Sleep Medicine; and Quality of Care recognition for its cardiopulmonary department from the American Association for Respiratory Care.
 Hackettstown Medical Center is designated a Primary Stroke Center by The Joint Commission.

-Morristown Medical Center is the flagship hospital of Atlantic Health System.
-Its regional Level I Trauma Center is verified by the American College of Surgeons and it is designated a Level II Trauma Center by the state of New Jersey.
-The medical center is a nationally-recognized leader in cardiology, orthopedics, nursing, critical care and geriatrics.
-Morristown Medical Center performs the second most heart surgeries in the New York metropolitan area.
+Morristown Medical Center is a regional Level I Trauma Center, verified by the American College of Surgeons, and it is designated a Level II Trauma Center by the state of New Jersey.
+It was rated among the best hospitals in New Jersey by U.S. News & World Report and Newsweek and is a nationally-recognized leader in cardiology, orthopedics, nursing, critical care and geriatrics.
 Morristown Medical Center is a Magnet Hospital for Excellence in Nursing Service, the highest level of recognition achievable from the American Nurses Credentialing Center for facilities that provide acute care services.
-It was rated the number one hospital in New Jersey by U.S. News & World Report and Newsweek.